conneroisu/cpre281-finalproj/README.md

 | 111 | 110 | A | BLEZ (Branch if Less or Equal to Zero) |
 | 111 | 111 | A | BGTZ (Branch if Greater Than Zero) |

-The following is the wave diagram for my test-bench of my processor without the added seven segment displays.
+The following is the wave-diagram from modelsim/questasim for my test-bench of my processor without the added seven segment displays.

 ![[Pasted image 20240503061843.png]]

-Below is the waveform with the seven segment ports included:
+Below is the captured wave-diagram from modelsim/questasim with the seven segment ports included:

 ![[Pasted image 20240503065359.png]]